Interactive Bar

 Throughout the school, pupils’ knowledge and skills are assessed through a combination of daily assessment for learning and more formal summative assessments.
 When undertaking 1:1 reading, staff will assess decoding and comprehension.
 Written outcomes will be used in termly moderation meetings.
 Summative testing, through NFER and SATs materials, are used to benchmark pupils’ knowledge against age-related standards.

-Children will leave Rood End Primary with the knowledge and skills to be able to access the Key Stage Three curriculum.
-They read for pleasure and have a good understanding of a range of authors.
+Children will leave Rood End Primary with the knowledge and skills to be able to access the KS3 curriculum.
+They will read for pleasure and have a good understanding of a range of authors.
 Pupils will write clearly and coherently for a range of audiences.
-They speak confidently in a range of contexts and make valuable contributions to both school and their wider community.
+They will speak confidently in a range of contexts and make valuable contributions to both school and their wider community.